Private Detectives or independent detectives can either work on their own or be a part of an organization.

 Call it your sixth sense or the subconscious mind, mastering the art of reading a crime scene is the most important and imperative skill a detective should possess.
 Gut Instinct, a tickling sensation behind your neck that we most often ignore is what you should work on.

-A good investigating officer will immediately review and evaluate the pros and cons of evidences and facts about a particular person he has gut feeling about.
-A seasoned detective would immediately smell foul play or interesting happenings the moment he walks in to a room.
+A good investigating officer will immediately review and evaluate the pros and cons of evidence and facts about a particular person he has a gut feeling about.
+A seasoned detective would immediately smell foul play or interesting happenings the moment he walks into a room.

-To accomplish this, you need to have a clear conscious and presence of mind, while of course, as and when you progress, your gut instinct will sharpen.
+To accomplish this, you need to have a clear conscience and presence of mind, while of course, as and when you progress, your gut instinct will sharpen.

 Communication skill is quite the backbone of an investigating job.
 Freelance or not, Detectives must interview or rather interrogate clients, victims, witnesses and suspects.
 As a detective, you have to also work discreetly and at the same time extract as much detail as possible from people.

 One of the important elements of communication is reading people.
-It is similar to gut instincts, an ability to read a person’s body language.
-It can help you to identify suspects easily and then work on them to find more evidences.
+It is similar to gut instincts, and the ability to read a person’s body language.
+It can help you to identify suspects easily and then work on them to find more evidence.

-“You have to be able to talk to kings and crooks, all levels of people,” says Belinda Neil, a former police detectives, hostage negotiator and homicide investigator.
+“You have to be able to talk to kings and crooks, all levels of people,” says Belinda Neil, a former police detective, hostage negotiator, and homicide investigator.

 “Information can come from unlikely sources, you have to be able to maintain confidences.
 It’s more intense in a hostage situation because it’s all about communication.
 If you’re talking to someone face to face, you have to be so mindful of not only trying to read the person but also of your own body language…You’re trying to read the situation while also remaining neutral because people can pick that up, even on the phone, confirms Neil.